-All-wheel-drive models improved gas mileage slightly with 18 mpg in the city and 27 mpg on the highway.
+All-wheel-drive models improved fuel efficiency slightly with 18 mpg in the city and 27 mpg on the highway.

 Interior upgrades included a seven-inch touchscreen infotainment system, active safety features like radar cruise control and pre-collision braking and Acura's 'Jewel-eye' headlights.